Nimbi is a digital repository of cultural material and applied art history.

 as one to keep culture from our ancestors strong.

 Durrmu Arts will repatriate all the photographs, artwork, text, sound recordings and film or video footage that have been sourced from the region since first contact.
-To amplify the value and values of the Daly River Region’s cultural records, a digital library will be established.
-A library designed for Ngan’gikurrungurr people aims to connect ancestral connections to country and family using digital technology.
-Focusing on the many forms of expression and representation, employed over many generations by people of the West Daly region, we will establish a media-rich digital library resonating with voices of Ngan’gikurrungurr knowledge holders.
+To amplify the value and values of the Daly River Region’s cultural records, a digital library will be established with the aim to connect Ngan’gikurrungurr people with their ancestors, family and country.
+Focusing on the many forms of expression and representation that have been employed over many generations by people of the West Daly region, we will establish a media-rich digital library resonating with voices of Ngan’gikurrungurr knowledge holders.